HMS Carmen: Capture

-On 7 April, the British sailed for Gibraltar with their prizes.
-On arrival they encountered Incendiary, which had made port the previous day with two captured vessels of its own.
-In all, the small British squadron managed to capture nine merchant vessels and two frigates.
-The Royal Navy took both frigates into service.
+When the action concluded, the British sailed for Gibraltar with their prizes.
+On arrival they encountered Incendiary, which had made port the previous day with two captured vessels of her own.
+In all, the British squadron captured nine merchant ships along with the two frigates between 5 and 7 April 1800.

 Royal Navy service

-Captain William Selby commissioned Carmen in December 1800 for the Mediterranean station.
-She then proceeded to capture a number of merchant vessels.
+The Royal Navy took both captured frigates into service.
+Captain William Selby commissioned the former Nuestra Señora del Carmén as HMS Carmen in December 1800 for service on the Mediterranean Station.
+She then proceeded to capture a number of merchant vessels during 1801: